Powered by MOMENTUM MEDIA

 Global X has announced it is bringing its Defence Tech ETF, under the ASX ticker DTEC, to Australian shores.

-The offering, which has been listed on the NYSE Arca since 2023, under the ticker SHLD, holds over US$540 million in net assets and seeks to invest in companies positioned to benefit from the increased adoption and utilisation of defense technology.
+The offering, which has been listed on the NYSE Arca since 2023, under the ticker SHLD, holds over US$540 million in net assets and seeks to invest in companies positioned to benefit from the increased adoption and utilisation of defence technology.

-This includes companies that build hardware like robotics and aircrafts for defence applications, manage cybersecurity systems, and utilise big data and artificial intelligence.
+This includes companies that build hardware like robotics and aircrafts for defence applications, manage cyber security systems, and utilise big data and artificial intelligence.

 ==